 I’ve been expecting you Mr Rose, erm, I mean Foley.

 Mr Big has rigged the place to blow sky high should he be rumbled by the fuzz, so our final challenge is to find the lift and make a swift exit.
 We have three minutes.

 A tad defeatist, no?
-A whole army of gangsters verses a single stand-up comedian and he’s ready to throw in the towel at the first sign of interference, sabotaging his pride and joy in the process.
+A whole army of gangsters versus a single stand-up comedian and he’s ready to throw in the towel at the first sign of interference, sabotaging his pride and joy in the process.
 And what if a stray bullet or explosion accidentally detonates the bomb before Big Bruno is apprehended?
-I suspect he’s not thought this through property.
+I suspect he’s not thought this through properly.

 If we can terminally duff him up (he doesn’t pose much of a threat actually), and evacuate in time we’re congratulated with a still of Axel giving us the A-OK sign.
 Like the intro and interstitial screens it’s competently drawn.
 Still not much of a finale considering how much we’ve endured to get to this point though is it?